wither/Notes/thm/binex/README.md

 ## smb enum

-> use smb-enum-shares nmap script to find hostname and shares
+> Use the `smb-enum-shares` nmap script to find the hostname and share names.

 ![](images/smbenum.png)